AdrianHu99/NOTES/git-github/Commands.md

     git merge --squash issue1

 ### Collaboration
-##### If work with others in the same branch, after each `force push`, we need to let others know and others need to do a `git reset --hard HEAD` to sync with the force push
+##### If work with others in the same branch, after each `force push`, we need to let others know and others need to do a `git reset --hard origin/branch_name` to sync with the force push.
+If you have any unstaged changes, make sure you stash them before doing that.
+If you have unpushed commit, you can do `git fetch` then `git rebase -i origin/branch_name` and only pick that unpushed commit.

 ## Work locally